 One result of the aggression by Italy was that the League of Nations' credibility was seriously undermined, and Italy was encouraged to form an alliance with Nazi Germany.
 25,26

-This is a relatively little known massacre -- perhaps because memories of it were overlaid a few years later by stories of World War II atrocities.
+This is a relatively little known massacre -- perhaps because memories of it were overlaid a few years later by stories of many other World War II atrocities.
 There were many incidents of mass crimes against humanity during the 1930's perpetrated by the Japanese army.
 Of these, perhaps the most serious was the "Nanking Massacre."
 On 1937-DEC-9, the Japanese invading army launched a massive attack on the city of Nanking -- then the capital of China.
 Three days later, the Chinese defense forces retreated across the Yangtze River.
 Then began "an orgy of looting and mass execution."
 300,000 to 340,000 civilians died; 20,000 to 80,000 women were raped.
 "The war left a legacy of distrust, which even today, tarnishes relations between Japan and the other countries of East Asia."
 The Japanese government has maintained that the death toll is greatly exaggerated; some politicians have even claimed that it never happened.
-Fortunately, many army personnel took snapshots of their victims, thus documeting the atrocity.
+Fortunately, many army personnel took snapshots of their victims, thus documenting the atrocity.
 7,8

 This has been called the Shoah in Hebrew, the Holocaust in English, and the Devouring among the Roma.
 Some 11 million people were first declared sub-human and then murdered.
 Some were killed when the towns and cities in which they lived were captured by German troops.
 Others were rounded up, and transported to extermination camps, mainly in Poland where the gas ovens waited.